roleoroleo/onvif_simple_server/README.md

 The web service discovery daemon and the notify server daemon are standalone programs and must be started with command line options.

 The onvif server instead runs as CGI and therefore needs an http server that supports the CGI standard (for example httpd from busybox).

+Simple also means that it does not implement all the functions required and therefore does not fully comply with the Onvif Conformance Test.
+But usually is enough to work with an onvif client.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)